-- To have access to emergency care without prior-authorization from the health plan.
-If it is not reasonably possible to use an in-network hospital or facility, you have the right to obtain treatment at the nearest facility and have those charges covered by the health plan as if you did use an in-network hospital or facility.
+- To have access to emergency care without prior authorization from the health plan.
+If it is not reasonably possible to use an in-network hospital or facility, you have the right to obtain emergency treatment at the nearest facility and have those charges covered by the health plan as if you did use an in-network hospital or facility.

 - To participate with your medical provider in treatment decisions.

 - To confidentiality of medical information and your Social Security number.